 A Proven History of Success

 Before joining SHC, Jim was most recently a partner at a large New York firm where he led its Cosmetic Talc Litigation Department.
 While there, he secured two of New York’s only verdicts in favor of clients whose cases involves asbestos contamination from cosmetic talcum powder.
-His standout cases include:

-- $60 million verdict against A.O Smith, Burnham, LLC, and Peerless Industries, Inc. Jim, along with fellow shareholder Daniel Blouin, secured an historic verdict in New York City against three boiler manufacturers on behalf of a former laborer.
+- $60 million verdict against A.O Smith, Burnham, LLC, and Peerless Industries, Inc. Jim, along with fellow shareholder Daniel Blouin, secured a historic verdict in New York City against three boiler manufacturers on behalf of a former laborer.
 This case marks one of the highest verdicts for an individual with mesothelioma ever received in New York.